Belief Consensus Algorithms for Fast Distributed Target Tracking in Wireless Sensor Networks: Simulation Results

-We assume that there are $N_s=25$ sensors semi-randomly deployed in a 100m x 100m area.
+We assume that there are $N_s=25$ sensors semi-randomly\footnote{Semi-random network is created by adding jitter to a regular 2D grid.} deployed in a 100m x 100m area.
 The positions of these sensors are perfectly known.
 There is also one target in the area, with state ${\mathbf{x}_t} = {[{x_{1,t}}\,\,{x_{2,t}}\,\,{\dot x_{1,t}}\,\,{\dot x_{2,t}}]^T}$, where $x_{1,t}$ and $x_{2,t}$ represent 2D position of the target, and ${\dot x_{1,t}}$ and ${\dot x_{2,t}}$ the 2D velocity of the target.
 The target moves with constant amplitude of the speed of $5$m/s, according to Gaussian random walk, given by \be {\mathbf{x}_{t + 1}} = \left[ { } \right]\mathbf{x}_t + \left[ \right] \mathbf{u}_t, \ee where $T_s$ is the sampling interval (here set to 1 second), and $\mathbf{I}_2$ and $\textbf{0}_{2}$ represent the identity and zero 2 $\times$ 2 matrices, respectively.
 The process noise $\mathbf{u}_t$ is distributed according to zero-mean Gaussian with covariance matrix $0.5\mathbf{I}_2~(\rm{m/s^2})^2$.
 The target is tracked for $N_t=50$ seconds.

-We set the sensing radius to $r=25$m, and consider two values of communication radius: $R=25$ m and $R=45$ m.
-In addition, we consider a tree configuration created from semi-random network.
+We set the sensing radius to $r=25$m, and consider two values of communication radius: $R=25$m and $R=45$m (corresponding to $\bar{\eta}=3.08$ and $\bar{\eta}=9.44$, respectively).
+In addition, we consider a tree configuration created as a spanning tree\footnote{Tree configurations should not be created using an online algorithm since it would require a routing of data.
+We simply assumed that the tree configuration is established offline or is an inherent property of the network.} from semi-random network.
 An example of a target track in a loopy and tree network is shown in Figure \ref{fig:trackTrue}.
-The inclusion of tree topologies is motivated by certain target tracking applications in confined environments.
+The inclusion of tree topologies is motivated by certain target tracking applications, such as tunnels.